emptymalei/baby/book/giving_birth/preparing_for_labor.md

             - [ ] Find a list that is suitable for your hospital.
 You can find ours below this checklist.
             - [ ] Make sure you have all your important documents sorted out and reachable.
 This can help you speed up the process of getting into the hospital.

+        - [ ] Find your way of keep track of baby activities.
+It can be pen and paper, or an app.
+Because you will need to track the feeding and diaper changes of your baby while in the hospital.

+            !!! tip ""
+                We use the [[products/baby_daybook|Baby Daybook]] app.

     === "After Labor"

         - [ ] Birth registration.
+        - [ ] Baby car seat.

+            !!! tip ""
+                We used the [[products/bugaboo_fox_5|Bugaboo Fox 5 Kinderwagen 3 in 1 Set]].
+It has a car seat that is very well designed.
+        - [ ] Remember to take the [[documents/kinderuntersuchungsheft|Kinderuntersuchungsheft]] from the hospital.